What Is a Betting Exchange?

 Why Were There No Betting Exchanges in the United States?

-Prophet and Sporttrade launched in New Jersey at the start of the 2022 NFL season and hope to quickly expand to other states next year.
+Prophet and Sporttrade launched in New Jersey at the start of the 2022 NFL season and had hoped to quickly expand to other states next year.
 It's a very differentiated product from DraftKings or FanDuel, and they hope the lower vig will bring in customers without as much traditional marketing.

 But the barrier to entry for an exchange in the U.S. has always been liquidity.
 Exchange operators are limited to running separate exchanges in each individual state, thanks to the Federal Wire Act of 1961, which does not allow the transmission of gambling info across state lines.

-Anyone wagering on a New Jersey betting exchange could only bet against other people in New Jersey, and that's an issue because the pool of users and money would be too small.
+Anyone wagering on a New Jersey betting exchange can only bet against other people in New Jersey, and that's an issue because the pool of users and money is too small.
 Even if an exchange operates in New Jersey andPennsylvania, those customers could not bet against each other.

 That means there wouldn't be enough money in the pot to make an exchange work — or that's the perceived challenge.
 New exchanges will likely have to use their own cash to pump liquidity into the markets so users' bets will get matched.